 A FlashRouter is an advanced router with upgraded DD-WRT or TomatoUSB firmware.
 Due to the nature of this upgraded firmware, VPN service provider integration becomes a very rewarding option.
 With a FlashRouter, you can use one VPN account on any number of streaming media devices.

 Looking to stop Netflix throttling and provide added security to a network that includes multiple laptops, iPads, a SmartTV, and other streaming players?
 The powerhouse Netgear Nighthawk R7000, with its 1 GHz processor, three external antennas, and high-end DD-WRT ARM firmware will shine in any busy setup.
-Feel like you need a less intense router?
-The Netgear WNDR4000 DD-WRT Firmware Router provides simultaneous dual band at the affordable price of $179.95.

 Have a current router or modem/router setup you don’t want or can’t replace?
 Use our popular Dual Router Setup.